-The consolidation of the Company's investment in MRG on the basis of de facto control is a key audit matter given the materiality of the investment and the judgment involved in the assessment of the de facto control conclusion.
+- We assessed the Company's ownership and voting rights of MRG. - We assessed the Company's ability to appoint or approve a minimum number of MRG's trustees. - We considered MRG's key management roles, including evaluating related party transactions. - We assessed existing service agreements for property management, asset management, debt financing and acquisitions to assess the significance of MRG's dependency on the Company. - We reviewed the relevant notes to the year-end consolidated financial statements to assess whether the assessment of the de facto control conclusion.
 Management's key considerations for concluding that the Company controls MRG include the significant interest the Company has in the MRG's voting rights, the wide ownership dispersion of the remaining units of MRG, the Company's ability to nominate a minimum number of MRG's trustees, the overlap in executive management of the Company and MRG, and that MRG is significantly dependent on the Company as a result of existing service agreements.